 Christmas Day can be a magical time to explore the capital if you get up early enough.
 After about 11am there's a surprising amount of people about and more and more pubs and restaurants open each year.
 It's still a special day in the city however.
 No tubes, buses or trams will be running but if you can get into town by walking, cycle hire, taxi or your own transport, here are some of the things going on.

-An increasing number of central London cafes, pubs and restaurants open on Christmas Day but the decision to do so can be last minute.
-Have a look at our hour by hour guide to what was open in London on Christmas Day 2015.
+An increasing number of central London cafes, pubs and restaurants open on Christmas Day but the decision to do so can be last minute — here's what we know will be open on Christmas Day in London.

 It's never too early to make your New Year's Eve plans — plenty of parties and events sell out months in advance.
 Here's our guide to this year's New Year's Eve events.
 It contains daytime events and parties that go on well into the night to see in 2019 with a bang.